Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning

 \section{Experiments}

-In this section, we evaluate our method over existing offline RL methods with the popular offline RL benchmarks, D4RL, the more complex domain, Robomimic, and the image-based environment, V-D4RL.
-Furthermore, we examine our method over the partial fragments of D4RL and ExoRL datasets for data-efficient offline RL.
-We introduce a detailed experimental setup and baselines in the following paragraphs and provide empirical results subsequently.
+In this section, we evaluate the effectiveness of our method across a range of offline RL benchmarks, including standard D4RL, the more complex Robomimic domain, and the image-based V-D4RL environment.
+We further examine data efficiency by evaluating performance on partial subsets of D4RL and ExoRL datasets.
+We begin by describing the experimental setup and the baselines used for each experiment.
+The experimental evaluation is structured as follows: first, we compare performance improvements on standard offline RL benchmarks; second, we analyze data efficiency across varying dataset qualities; and finally, we investigate performance across different dataset distributions.